Blend modes: Overlay

+When $a < 0.5$ one gets linear interpolation between 0 and $2a$; when $a \ge 0.5$ one gets linear interpolation between $2a-1$ and 1.
+This mode is not commutative.
+However, it can be made commutative by changing the $a < 0.5$ condition to be either $\min(a, b) < 0.5$ or $\max(a, b) < 0.5$.

 Hard Light

 Hard Light is also a combination of Multiply and Screen.
 Hard Light affects the blend layer's relationship to the base layer in the same way Overlay affects the base layer's relationship to the blend layer.

 The inverse relationship between Overlay and Hard Light makes them "commuted blend modes".

 Soft Light

 Soft light is most closely related to Overlay and is only similar to Hard Light by name.
 Applying pure black or white does not result in pure black or white.

 There are a variety of different methods of applying a soft light blend.
 All the flavors produce the same result when the top layer is pure black; same for when the top layer is pure neutral gray.
 The Photoshop and illusions.hu flavors also produce the same result when the top layer is pure white (the differences between these two are in how one interpolates between these 3 results).

 These three results coincide with gamma correction of the bottom layer with γ=2 (for top black), unchanged bottom layer (or, what is the same, γ=1; for top neutral gray), and γ=0.5 (for top white).

 The formula used by Photoshop as of 2012 has a discontinuity of local contrast, and other formulas correct it.
 Photoshop's formula is:

 where a is the base layer value and b is the top layer value.
 Depending on b, one gets a linear interpolation between three gamma corrections: γ=2 (for b=0), γ=1 (for b=0.5), and γ=0.5 (for b=1).

 Pegtop's formula is smoother and corrects the discontinuity at b = 0.5: